enzo-dante/terminal/vim-commands.md

 # movement

 (normal mode) j = down / h = left / l = right / k = up
+I = insert at start of line
+A = insert at end of line
 gg = top of file
 shift + g = bottom of file
 w = start at next word